Progress Toward a Degree

 Credit by Portfolio (CBP)

 A degree-seeking student may petition to receive credit for a course on the basis of a portfolio of information documenting knowledge of the course material.
+It is the student’s responsibility to verify the applicability of CBP courses for major/minor requirements with your academic advisor.
 The chair of the appropriate department and dean of the school make the final decision on acceptability of the materials for credit.
 The fee for CBP is based on the current rate of tuition according to level (undergraduate/graduate) and residency status.
 The Credit by Portfolio application is available online: CBP Form.

 Credit may be awarded for non-collegiate courses in accordance with American Council on Education recommendations and approval of the appropriate department chair and dean.